-Does ‘Southern Charm’ Thomas Ravenel Still Think Illegal Drug Use Is OK?
+Why Does Thomas Ravenel Talk About Illegal Drugs Being Okay While Condemning It In Others?

 At the time, Ravenel denied he had been driving while intoxicated, but later pleaded guilty, and was not sentenced to any time behind bars.

 But despite a colorful past, Southern Charm‘s Thomas Ravenel seems to be floating some test balloons, hinting that he is interested in dipping his toe back into the political pool, as an Independent, despite his support for the Trump administration.
-But despite running his recent treatises on Federalism, on Immigration, and on Libertarianism, on the FitsNews site, Ravenel friend and one time political adviser Will Folks says that Thomas Ravenel has no political future.
+But despite running his recent treatises on Federalism, on Immigration, and on Libertarianism, on the FitsNews site, Ravenel friend and onetime political adviser Will Folks says that Thomas Ravenel has no political future.

 Will Folks was a consultant on Ravenel’s successful run for Treasurer of South Carolina, and was briefly on board in 2014 for his failed U.S. Senate campaign.
 But while Folks wishes Ravenel the best, he won’t be consulting on any future political campaigns.